 Skein (Hank) Dyeing: The yarns are loosely arranged in skeins or coils.
 These are then hung over a rung and immersed in a dyebath in a large container.
 In this method, the colour penetration is the best and the yarns retain a softer, loftier feel.
 It is mostly used for bulky acrylic and wool yarns.

 Package Dyeing: The yarns are wound on spools, cones or similar units and these packages of yarn are stacked on perforated rods in a rack and then immersed in a tank.
 In the tank, the dye is forced outward from the rods under pressure through the spools and then back to the packages towards the center to penetrate the entire yarn as thoroughly as possible.
-Mostly, the carded and combed cotton which are used for knitted outerwear is dyed through this method.
+Mostly, the carded and combed cotton which is used for knitted outerwear is dyed through this method.

 Space Dyeing: In this method, the yarn is dyed at intervals along its length.
 For these two procedures- knit- deknit method and OPI Space-Dye Applicator- are adopted.
-In the first method, the yarn is knitted on either a circular or flat-bed knitting machine and the knitted cloth is then dyed and subsequently it is deknitted.
+In the first method, the yarn is knitted on either a circular or flat-bed knitting machine and the knitted cloth is then dyed and subsequently, it is deknitted.
 Since the dye does not readily penetrate the areas of the yarn where it crosses itself, alternated dyed and undyed spaces appear.
-The OPI Space-Dye Applicator technique produces multi coloured space- dyed yarns.
+The OPI Space-Dye Applicator technique produces multi-colored space- dyed yarns.
 The yarns are dyed intermittently as they run at very high speeds through spaced dyebaths.
 They are continuously subjected to shock waves produced by compressed air having supersonic velocities.

 Piece Dyeing: The constructed fabrics are piece dyed for the flexibility they provide.
 The textile manufacturer can dye the whole fabric in batches according to the fashion demands of the time thus avoiding wastage and resultantly loss.
 There are several methods prevalent or piece dyeing.